julia-laine-11/spot-micro-JML/getting started/3 servo shenanigans.md

 I finally discovered there was a [community around this robot](https://spotmicroai.readthedocs.io/en/latest/), and I joined the Slack & Discord to see what other people were using for their robots.
 On there, I learned about PDI-HV5523MG.
 I saw videos of robots that used them and I did research + talked to people who used them to see if they were right for my application.

-I excitedly and nervously ordered these servos
+I excitedly and nervously ordered these servos.
+I currently use them in my robot.
+They work well and I am happy with them.